duanxr/PTCG-CHS-Datasets/README.md

 A dataset of Pokémon Trading Card Game cards of Simplified Chinese version.

-There's a JSON dataset containing information about each card in every collection, as well as their card descriptions and images, available in an Excel format for ease of use.
+There's a JSON dataset containing information about each card in every collection, as well as their card descriptions and images.
 If you encounter any issues, please submit an issue so that I am aware of them and can make improvements.

 ## DISCLAIMER FOR USAGE OF PTCG-CHS-Datasets